johnonline35/mirror-ai-llmflow/README.md

 4. **Flexibility**: You can change the template string, and TypeScript will automatically infer the new required properties without any additional type annotations.

-5. **No Empty Object Needed**: Unlike the previous version, you don't need to provide an empty object for type inference.
-The types are inferred directly from the template string.

 This approach provides strong type checking and a great developer experience, catching potential errors at compile-time and providing clear feedback about what's wrong when there's a mismatch between the template and the provided input.
 ## Advanced Usage: JSON Output and Complex Flows